kpumwong/kpumwong-ness.github.io/_posts/2016-01-05-Extracting-data-from-GraphQL-endpoint.md

     return all_data
 ```

 To retrieve the data we have to define a GraphQl query.
 Contrary to traditional REST APIs you can define much more presicely what you want to retrieve.
-Kind of like you can with SQL.
+Kind of like you can with a direct database connection.
-As you can see there is a "where" statement that filters the data on a specific protocol and blockNumbers greater than a certain block (blockNumber_gt).
+As you can see there is a "where" statement that filters the data on a specific protocol and blockNumber greater than a certain block (blockNumber_gt).

 ```python
 query = gql(